Brassicas, Alternaria Leaf Spot

 Cultural Controls & Prevention:

-- Practice long rotations with non-cruciferous crops.
+- Practice long rotations (at least 3 years) with non-cruciferous crops.

 - Minimize the length of leaf wetness periods by reducing plant density, orienting rows with prevailing winds, and irrigating in the morning when leaves can dry quickly.